barryclark/jekyll-now/_drafts/Hack-School-Session-1.md

 formatting applied, and we want do so in a monospaced (typewriter) font to let us vertically align code for readability.

-Please download Sublime Text (or a text editor like Atom, Notepad++, etc. of your choice): https://www.sublimetext.com/3 Click the link for your operating system (OS X is if you use a Mac).
+Please download [Sublime Text](https://www.sublimetext.com/3) (or a text editor like Atom, Notepad++, etc. of your choice).

+The last thing we'll need is a web browser.
+Google Chrome and Safari are our recommendations to ensure that you're seeing support for the latest and greatest.

 ### Debugging Tips